henry-oberholtzer/robotiko/README.md

-# 'Mr. Roboger's Neighborhood'
+# 'Robotiko Rejektor'

 A JS Web Application by Henry Oberholtzer

 ### Description

 A simple program that takes a numeric input from a user, and returns an array of data replaced according to a set of parameters.
 Formatted with Bootstrap v5.0.2.
+Name is a reference to the lyrics & artist of [Injection by Robotiko Rejekto](https://www.youtube.com/watch?v=vYZRfDmwDDw)

 ### Technologies Used: